 Telephone of information and public visits: +34 958 02 79 71

 Address: Camino Viejo del Cementerio, accessed via Ronda Sur (south roundabout).
 Opened and monitored 24 hours a day

 From 1st April to 14th October:

 The Alhambra is closed on 25th December and 1st of January

-Access to the Nasrid Palaces is only allowed during the 30-minute slot indicated on your ticket.
+Access to the Nasrid Palaces is only allowed during the time indicated on your ticket.
 This is because capacity is limited to 300 people every half an hour.
 If this part of the complex is not visited within that time, you will lose the right to visit it.
 Last entry will be one hour before closing.

 It includes the visiting areas of the citadel, the Nasrid palaces, the Generalife, the Mosque baths and the gardens.